Natural Remedies for UTIs: ACV, D-Mannose, and Bladder Infection Relief

 5. Frankincense Essential Oil

-• Repeat application several times per day.
+• Repeat application several times per day as needed.

 6. Plantain Leaf Tea